The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Clearly define separate spaces for each family member (1 per person)

-- No need for commercial storage items like dividers, narrow shelves, etc
+- No need for commercial storage items (dividers, narrow shelves, etc)

-- Wait until you’ve completed the process & then take time looking for storage items you really like
+- Wait until you’ve completed the process, then find storage items you truly need

 - Transform the home into a sacred place with pure energy